 Symptom of insulin resistance: Abdominal obesity

 Obesity, and specifically abdominal obesity, where excess fat is stored in the mid-region, is an underlying symptom of insulin resistance.
 Because abdominal fat is particularly active hormonally, there is an increased output of those hormones, which impairs glucose tolerance.
 An insulin resistance diet combined with exercise can help combat abdominal obesity and reduce insulin resistance.
-You can try one of these home remedies to lose belly fat.
+Avoid these worst habits for belly fat.

 Symptom of insulin resistance: Large pores and acne